Chang Naga: Music

 The traditional instruments include xylophone, various drums (made by stretching animal hide), bamboo trumpets and bamboo flutes.
 The traditional instruments have been replaced by guitar among the modern Changs.

 Social practices

-The traditional Chang society is patrilineal, and the males inherit the land and the positions of authority.
+The traditional Chang society is patrilineal, and the men inherit the land and the positions of authority.
 Nuclear families are predominant in the Chang society.
 The marriage is called chumkanbu, and remarriages are permitted.

 Festivals

 Being Christians, the modern Changs celebrate Christmas in a big way.
 They have six traditional festivals:

 Naknyulüm

 Naknyulüm is the major traditional festival of the Changs.
 According to the Chang mythology, the ancient people had to remain inside their homes for six days due to extreme darkness.
 Naknyulüm is held to celebrate the light on the seventh day.

 On the first day, the domestic animals are slaughtered, the villages are cleaned, and firewood and water are stocked.

 On the second day (Youjem, dark moon day), the tribals exchange gifts and food items, and play sports.
 Women play a musical instrument called kongkhin.
 The paths and the houses are decorated with leaves, and a shrub called Ngounaam is planted in front of the house to ward off the evil spirits.
 At sunset, seeds called Vui long are buried inside the rice husks and burnt around the house.
 The fragments of the exploding seeds moving away from the house are considered a good omen.
 If the fragments bound back towards the house, it is a bad omen.
 People don't go out of their homes at sunset, as it is believed that the spirit Shambuli Muhgha visits the village, and harms anyone outside the house.

 On the third day, the village and the approach roads are cleaned.
 Later, the paths leading to the fields and neighbouring villages are cleaned.